UK-SBCoA-EbbertLab/RNApysoforms/README.md

 # plotly_ggtranscript

-`rna-pysoforms` is a Python package that provides Plotly-based implementations of functionality similar to the R package `ggtranscript`.
+`rna_pysoforms` is a Python package that provides Plotly-based implementations of functionality similar to the R package `ggtranscript`.
 It's designed to help visualize genomic transcript structures using Plotly.

 ## Features